Yaoyaoi/DemoOfNotes/README.md

 # DemoOfNotes
-v1.0 a sample demo without database.
+v1.0 is a sample demo without database.